thefutureseer/weathermanapp/README.md

 # weathermanapp
-API for weather anywhere in the world on your device.
+API for weather anywhere in the world on your device, line charts included for free.
 Any device in the world.